GSpaRC: Gaussian Splatting for Real-time Reconstruction of RF Channels: Experimental Evaluation

-We evaluate our method using the publicly available RFID Spectrum NeRF2 dataset.
-In this setup, the receiver remains fixed, operates at 915~MHz, and is equipped with a $4 \times 4$ antenna array.
-The transmitter is an RFID tag that emits RN16 reply signals.
-Ground truth measurements are obtained from 6,123 distinct transmitter locations, recorded as spatial spectrum responses by the receiver.
+We evaluate GSpaRC on the publicly available RFID Spectrum NeRF\textsuperscript{2} dataset~\cite{zhao2023nerf2}.
+The receiver is fixed, operates at 915~MHz, and is equipped with a $4{\times}4$ antenna array.
+The transmitter, an RFID tag, is placed at 6,123 distinct locations, and each location yields a spatial spectrum image recorded at the receiver.
+The loss is a weighted combination of L1 and SSIM with $\lambda_1 = 0.2$.

-The loss function used during optimization is a weighted combination of the L1 loss and the Structural Similarity Index Measure (SSIM).
-A single weighting parameter, $\lambda_1 = 0.2$, controls the trade-off between pixel-wise accuracy and perceptual quality.
-This formulation ensures that the model not only minimizes numerical errors but also preserves the structural fidelity of the reconstructed signals relative to the ground truth.
-All hyperparameter settings used for optimization are provided in Appendix~\ref{sec:appendix-hyperparams}.

-While Figure~\ref{fig:comparison} qualitatively demonstrates the reconstruction fidelity of each method across four transmitter positions, we now present a quantitative evaluation using three standard metrics: Structural Similarity Index (SSIM), Peak Signal-to-Noise Ratio (PSNR), and Mean Squared Error (MSE), summarized in Table~\ref{tab:algo_comparison_full}.
-Our results demonstrate that GSpaRC significantly outperforms existing baselines in both reconstruction quality and computational efficiency.
-After 30 minutes of training, GSpaRC achieves the highest SSIM and PSNR values, along with the lowest MSE, indicating superior fidelity in spectrum reconstruction.
-Notably, GSpaRC renders frames in under 1 millisecond, making it over 8 times faster than WRFGS (8 ms), 4 times faster than RFSPM (4.2 ms), and approximately 200 times faster than NeRF2 ($\sim$200 ms).

-In terms of training efficiency, GSpaRC reaches high-quality results significantly faster than existing baselines.
-Specifically, GSpaRC achieves a median SSIM of 0.82 within 20 minutes of training, whereas WRFGS+ requires approximately 40 minutes to reach a comparable level of performance.
-As shown in Table~\ref{tab:time_comparison}, GSpaRC also achieves the lowest rendering time (<1~ms) while matching or exceeding the reconstruction quality of other methods.
-Notably, it is the only method to achieve real-time performance without compromising accuracy.
-This rapid convergence is enabled by GSpaRC’s lightweight representation using Gaussian primitives and a compact neural decoder, in contrast to the large and computationally intensive architectures employed by prior methods.
-These design choices make GSpaRC well-suited for real-time wireless spectrum rendering and efficient channel prediction in dynamic and complex environments.